davidmoten/xuml-tools/README.md

 1. If and only if the transaction succeeds the queue of *Signal to other* is processed (the signals are sent).

 ### Exception handling ###
 The system should be developed and tested with the aim of no uncaught exceptions being thrown.

-If an exception occurs during the processing of a transaction then the *xuml-model-compiler-runtime* ensures that:

-1. The transaction is rolled back and processing of the signal is aborted.
-1. An error is optionally written to the application log (not implemented yet).
-1. The signal that prompted the exception remains in the persisted signals table and the number of failures of that signal is incremented in the table.
-1. Other signals continue processing as normal (if the system is configured to allow this).

-The treatment of failing signals is up to the developer.
-The developer may wish to periodically reprocess the messages in the queue (call Context.sendSignalsInQueue()) and perhaps when the number of failures or time since first failure reaches a certain level some investigative action may be prompted.
-Given that the system was developed to not throw uncaught exceptions it's probable that any failed signal requires investigation on the part of the developer.

-It is possible that the developer may wish to halt all processing of signals on the first failed transaction.
-Some configuration or notification mechanism will be included in *xuml-model-compiler-runtime* to enable this.
+However, unexpected exceptions need to be dealt with properly when they occur.
+For this purpose the developer may implement a FailureStrategy to perform retries, log/notify errors, or even halt processing on one or all entities.

 Web Class Diagram Viewer
 ------------------------